 The appliance includes several logs and reports that are very useful when diagnosing issues.
 Both are available as main menu options in the WebUI.
-Details of both can be found in the administration manual.
+Details of both can be found in Appliance Monitoring.

-10. More Information
+10 More Information

-Please refer to our website for all the latest manuals and deployment guides.
+Please refer to our website for all the latest Manuals and Deployment Guides.